 Impacts to aesthetics are addressed in Section 5.2 of the FEIR.
 As analyzed in the FEIR, the SPA Plan would not obstruct a scenic vista and no scenic resources are visible from nearby roadways, including Olympic Parkway, which is not a designated scenic highway, but is considered a "scenic corridor" as designated by the City of Chula Vista General Plan.
-As part of project design, the approved project would include an enhanced landscaped buffer along the border of the project site to minimize impacts along the scenic corridor.
-Additionally, although the project site is currently undeveloped, the site is located adjacent to large areas of developed land and future planned development areas.
+The FEIR included an undulating landscaped buffer at the project frontage along Olympic Parkway as a project design feature; however, this feature was included in order to minimize impacts to visual quality resulting from the predominantly large-scale commercial development that was originally proposed.
+Those areas are now proposed for residential and hotel uses.
+As such, the current proposal would offer more attractive urban scenes, and an undulating landscaped buffer is no longer necessary.

 Moreover, the adopted SPA Plan includes design development standards to minimize impacts to visual quality.
 The proposed modification to the FC-2 site would change a portion of the current commercial land use designation of the site to residential and mixed use and would include a neighborhood park; however, the aesthetic nature of the residential development within these areas would not be substantially different.
-Additionally, because no changes to the hotel portion of the FC-2 site would occur, no aesthetic changes would occur.
+Additionally, because no changes to the hotel portion of the FC-2 site would occur (approved per DRC-13-26 and PCC-14-023), no aesthetic changes would occur.
 The addition of a 2.0 acre park space within the FC-2 site would enhance the visual character through increased greenspace and natural elements.
 Therefore, the proposed modifications would not result in any significant impacts to scenic vistas or resources.